Last Updated: 04/13/2015

-National Resource Center for Early Hearing Detection and Intervention
+National Technical Resource Center for Early Hearing Detection and Intervention

 NCHAM is pleased to continue serving as the National Technical Resource Center (NTRC) for Newborn Hearing Screening and Intervention with funding from the Maternal and Child Health Bureau, along with support from the Administration of Children and Families Office of Head Start.
 The NTRC will support new and ongoing efforts at the state, regional, and national levels to:

-- Meet the training and information needs of families and professionals.
+- Meet professional training and family information needs.

 - Provide forums for communication and coordination among stakeholders.